The trichotomy of primordial black holes initial conditions: Types of initial conditions

 As we can see from Eq.\eqref{Rclose}, the role of the $\alpha$ parameter is to suppress the core amplitude of the perturbations.

 \item Type-O:

 The expansion of $\R$ in this case,

-is valid for $\beta> 2$. \end{itemize}
+is valid for $\beta\ge 2$. \end{itemize}

-Apart from the core behaviour, which is characteristic of each profile, all three profiles present a maximum at $r=r_p$ and a subsequent minimum.
+Apart from the core behaviour, which is characteristic of each profile, all three profiles present a maximum of $\cal R$ (or equivalently the non-linear over-density) located at $r=r_p$ and a subsequent minimum, as can be seen in Fig.\ref{fig:Rall}.
 The radius $r_m$, discussed earlier, sits in between (see e.g. Fig.\ref{fig:Rall}).
 The similarities of the curves are due to the fact that we are considering only a single peak $\zeta$ profiles, the most luckily configuration for PBHs.

+Note that the threshold was historically given in terms of $\cal C$ and $g$, while the profiles and statistics in terms of $\zeta$.
+What we are going to argue is that the three-dimensional curvature, $\cal R$, is what it should be instead used.